22 March 2023

 The AIFMD regulation in Jersey overlays the existing regime to provide maximum flexibility.
 For Jersey funds (and other non-EU funds) with a Jersey Manager:

-- Outside AIFMD – where the fund is not an “AIF” or is not “marketed” into the EU/EEA (as defined in the AIFMD), the fund and its manager are not subject to Jersey’s AIFMD implementation regime.
+- Outside AIFMD – where the fund is not an “AIF” or is not “marketed” into the EU/EEA (as defined in the AIFMD), neither the fund nor its manager are subject to Jersey’s AIFMD implementation regime.

 - Full compliance – A Jersey manager can opt for full AIFMD compliance under Jersey’s regime, to be ready for the extension of the AIFMD passporting regime to third countries.